blurred-machine/Flink-Fraud-Detection-with-DataStream-API/README.md

 # Flink-Fraud-Detection-with-DataStream-API
-Credit card fraud is a growing concern in the digital age.
-Criminals steal credit card numbers by running scams or hacking into insecure systems.
-Stolen numbers are tested by making one or more small purchases, often for a dollar or less.
-If that works, they then make more significant purchases to get items they can sell or keep for themselves.

-In this tutorial, you will build a fraud detection system for alerting on suspicious credit card transactions.
+This repo consists of a fraud detection system for alerting on suspicious credit card transactions.
 Using a simple set of rules, you will see how Flink allows us to implement advanced business logic and act in real-time.

+To be able to run Flink, the only requirement is to have a working **Java 8 or 11** installation.

 ## Run this project